Programmer25X/The-Departed/README.md

 ----

 ## Reflection
 This was the first time I developed a 3D game in *Unity*.
 Whilst working on our game I was able to develop a variety of transferable skills, including teamwork and leadership.
-One of the most rewarding aspects of working on 'The Departed' was incorporating the torch mechanic which was a challenging and rewarding experience.
-I am pleased that I was able to implement the mechanic into our game, as from a design perspective it provided a way of evoking tension and encouraging strategy.
+One of the most rewarding aspects of working on 'The Departed' was incorporating the torch mechanic, which was a challenging and rewarding experience.
+I am pleased that I was able to implement the mechanic into our game, as it provided a way of evoking tension in the player and encouraging strategy.

 ---